discourse/wp-discourse/readme.txt

 - Only hook into the WordPress `comments_number` hook when both Discourse and WordPress comments are used for a post
 - Sync changed post title with Discourse
 - Get options more efficiently
+- Add a longer sync period for comments on archive pages
+- Add a 'Discourse link text' option
+- Copy 'discourse' options to the new option_groups when upgrading from versions < 1.0.0
+- Delete the 'discourse' option when upgrading from versions < 1.0.0
+- Improve option descriptions

 #### 0.9.9 13/09/16